RajsimmanRavi/rajsimmanravi.github.io/_posts/2020-7-4-Datadog_vs_Grafana_Dashbboards.md

 title: Datadog vs Grafana Dashboards
 ---

 When comparing dashboards between Datadog and Grafana, we often find discrepancies between them.
 Even though both Datadog and Grafana scrape metrics from the same source, we see vastly differing visualizations and we often wonder which has a better accuracy compared to the source of truth.
-In this document, we investigate the discrepancies between Grafana and DataDog dashboards and how we can resolve/understand them.
+In this blog post, we investigate the discrepancies between Grafana and DataDog dashboards and how we can resolve/understand them.
 We begin by giving a brief overview on the data (or metrics) being collected.

 ### Openmetrics